rclaymyers/Ksense-Take-Home/README.md

 ## Setup

-1. Create a .env file and set the VITE_API_KEY to a valid API key.
+1. Create the .env file and set the VITE_API_KEY to a valid API key.

 2. Install the required dependencies with
 ```npm i```